Here is a quick guide on possible fixes you can try to fix existing errors before asking for help.

 Jupyter process exited

 Very rare case that indicates Jupyter exited while starting, but did not encounter any error.
-This means the Jupyter process exited with a 0 exit code, meaning the program exited normally.
+This means the Jupyter process exited with a 0

-2. For more advanced users, you can enable Jupyter logging and try debugging the issue from the messages Jupyter gives you.
+statement lost in your Jupyter configuration file if you have one. - For more advanced users, you can enable Jupyter logging and try debugging the issue from the messages Jupyter gives you.

 If none of those work, please open a ticket.